yanivkalfa/react-nav-bar/README.md

  * toggle {Object}  - An object that determines how will the toggle button look
  * openOnHover {Boolean}  - Determines if menus will open or close on hover(for mobiles false is recommended).

- toggle object example:
+// icons used are font-awesome icons so: use https://github.com/danawoodman/react-fontawesome for icons reference. toggle object example:
  ```javascript
     var toggle = {